There is a dark mode button on the bottom right

 ‘You must be better than me.’

 I turned toward the nearest ATM, but smoke swirled up from the openings in the keypad.
 Taking a step back, I looked around.
 All the other ATMs had smoke rising from them.
-An acrid smell scorched my nose, and my eyes stung from the particulates gathered in the air.
+An acrid smell scorched my nose, and my eyes stung from the smoke particles gathered in the air.
 Why haven’t the sprinklers gone off?

 “Don’t make a sound.”